mcb1510/UserCredentialsWithKotlin/README.md

 # Overview

-This is a program that will allow the user to create and log in into an account.
-The program will then store the user's credentials into a file.
+This is a program that will allow the user to create and login into an account.
+The program will then store the user's credentials in a file.

 I created this program to demonstrate the use of Kotlin lenguage.